Messi12/bioinformatics-algorithms-coursera/README.md

 ---
 ***Top Level Directory***

 The top level directory contains problem solutions.
-The problems are organized by their assignment number and ID.
+The problems are organized by the week which they are assigned, and their position on the given weeks assignment.
+Specifically, Assignment_XXY denotes week XX, problem Y.

 ***Scripts Directory***